THOMAS JOHN PHILLIPS

-William Kenneth Llewellyn Collard was born on 15 Oct 1910 in Newport to William Samuel Collard, a company secretary to a Provisions company, originally from Bassaleg and Annie Collard nee Evans originally from Llanfrecha, Monmouthshire.
+William Kenneth Llewellyn Collard was born on 15 Oct 1910 in Newport to William Samuel Collard, a company secretary to a Provisions company, originally from Bassaleg and Annie Collard née Evans originally from Llanfrecha, Monmouthshire.
 He was educated at Croesyceiliog Council School and later at West Monmouth Grammar School.
 He worked in the grocery trade, initially in Newport and then as a representative in West Wales basing himself in Swansea and attending Argyle Street Baptist church.
-In the summer of 1939 he married Violet Doreen Waters in Swansea and they lived in Pienwood Road, Uplands.
-They then relocated to Cardiff and lived at 66 Monthermer Road, Cathays.
+On 7 Aug 1939 he married Violet Doreen Waters, a post office clerk, at Woodville Road Baptist church.
+After living for a time at Pienwood Road, Uplands, Swansea they then relocated to Cardiff and lived at 66 Monthermer Road, Cathays.
 He joined the Royal Navy in Nov 1940.
 He served on board HMS Hecla as a leading supply assistant.
 On 15 May 1942, the destroyer HMS Hecla (F 20) struck a mine laid by a German minelayer off Capetown, South Africa.
 The explosion hit amidships, put the steering gear out of action and caused a big leak.
 The ship was towed to Simonstown, where she was repaired.
-24 crew members were lost including Kenneth Collard aged 31.
+24 crew members were lost including Kenneth Collard, aged 31.
 He is remembered on the Plymouth Naval Memorial (Panel 71, Column 3).
 He is also remembered on the Woodville Road Baptist church WWII memorial plaque.
 Commonwealth War Graves Commission record.

 CLIFFORD EVAN COX